 - 1. TVHP is a non-profit hospital and medical service corporation.
 TVHP provides large group coverage to employers in Vermont. - 2.
 This filing establishes the formula, manual rate and accompanying factors that will be used for renewals.
-Last year, TVHP started combining the five filings that have historically been filed separately, including trend, benefit relativities, administrative costs, aggregate stop loss and large claim factors for large groups.
-By combining these filings, the Company is able to more clearly calculate an average increase in the aggregate factors that impact the rates for large groups.
-The overall impact of this filing was estimated based on the previously approved factors from the prior Q3 2015 Large Group Filing. - 3.
+This filing includes support for key assumptions for the Large Group rates, such as trend, benefit relativities, administrative costs, aggregate stop loss, and large claim factors for large groups.
+The overall impact of this filing was estimated based on the previously approved factors from the prior Q3 2016 Large Group Filing. - 3.
 This filing addresses TVHP Insured large groups.
-There are approximately 2,400 subscribers and 4,500 lives affected across 24 groups. - 4.
-The overall impact of this filing is 4.3% (\$19.92 PMPM).1 This percentage is itemized below and incorporates assumptions and changes from prior filings as well as this filing. - Change due to Trend: 5.9% - Change in Contribution to Reserve: 0.9% - Change in Administrative Charges: 0.4% - Changes in Federal Programs: -2.9% - Expiration of Transitional Reinsurance Program
+There are approximately 8,200 subscribers and 15,900 lives affected across 67 groups for the combined TVHP and Blue Cross Blue Shield of Vermont (BCBSVT) Q3 2017 Large Group filings. - 4.
+The overall impact of this filing is 10.7%1 (\$50.74 PMPM).2 This percentage is itemized below and incorporates assumptions and changes from prior filings as well as this filing. - Change due to Trend: 6.0% - Change in Contribution to Reserve: 0.2% - Change in Administrative Charges: 1.5% - Changes in Federal Programs: 2.7%